pmahnke/stmgrts/_posts/2016/2016-10-08-vacancy-hands-coordinator.md

 #### HANDS - Help a Neighbour in Distress Scheme

-HANDS is the neighbourhood care group covering Twickenham and St. Margaret's.
+HANDS is the neighbourhood care group covering Twickenham and St Margarets.
 We provide voluntary, practical support in non-specialist fields to those in need, especially the older, frail, isolated and housebound.